allenluce/mmap-object/README.md

 ## Requirements

-Binaries are provided for OSX and Linux for various node versions (check the releases page to see which).
+Binaries are provided for OSX and Linux for various Node.js versions (check the releases page to see which).
 If a binary is not provided for your platform, you will need Boost and and a C++11 compliant compiler (like GCC 4.8 or better) to build the module.

 ## Installation

-    npm install mmap-object
+    npm install mmap-object@next

 ## Usage